nicopap/cuicui_layout/examples/chirpunk/README.md

 - `style`: A styling module.
 It's a way to change styling variable at runtime throuhg the `style::Bevypunk` resource.
 This could also be loaded as a resource or modified through `bevy-inspector-egui`.
-- `dsl`: A wrapper around `UiDsl` to add to the DSL a vocabulary specific to our own UI, such as "main_menu_item" or "tab_button".

 The `.chirp` files defining the menus are in the `menus` directory.